-3.2.1 Cool-core and non-cool-core $Z{\rm Fe} - T$ relations
+3.2.1 Cool-core and non-cool-core Z{Fe} -T relations

-Cool-core clusters are shown to host a larger amount of metals in the core region compared to non cool-core clusters (e.g, De Grandi et al. 2004).
-Therefore we might expect a difference in the $Z{\rm Fe} - T$ relations derived from each separate population that needs to be evaluated to estimate any potential bias in observed samples.
-This is particularly relevant for the CHEERS sample as its member clusters are selected by RGS (the Reflection Grating Spectrometer onboard XMM-Newton) which is selectively sensitive to centrally-peaked clusters (de Plaa et al. 2017) and peakiness can be considered as a "proxy" for the cool-coreness (e.g., Mantz et al. 2017).
-To address this issue, we divide the simulated AGN dataset into cool-core and non cool-core subsamples, and study the iron abundance-temperature relation for each of them separately.
-The same task cannot be done for the CSF dataset since in our CSF simulation, the diversity of CC and NCC systems is not present due to the lack of an efficient form of feedback, e.g., feedback from AGN (see Rasia et al. 2015 and Biffi et al. 2017 for detailed discussions).
-For the selection of simulated CC systems, we compute the pseudo-entropy defined as:
+Cool-core clusters are shown to host a larger amount of metals in the core region compared to non-cool-core clusters (e.g. De Grandi et al. 2004).
+Therefore, we might expect a difference in the $Z{\text{Fe}}-T$ relations derived from each separate population that needs to be evaluated to estimate any potential bias in observed samples.
+This is particularly relevant for the CHEERS sample, as its member clusters are selected by RGS (the Reflection Grating Spectrometer on board XMM-Newton) that is selectively sensitive to centrally peaked clusters (de Plaa et al. 2017) and peakiness can be considered as a 'proxy' for the cool-coreness (e.g. Mantz et al. 2017).
+To address this issue, we divide the simulated AGN data set into coolcore (CC) and non-cool-core (NCC) subsamples, and study the iron abundance-temperature relation for each of them separately.
+The same task cannot be done for the CSF data set since in our CSF simulation, the diversity of CC and NCC systems is not present due to the lack of an efficient form of feedback, e.g. feedback from AGN (see Rasia et al. 2015 and Biffi et al. 2017 for detailed discussions).
+For the selection of simulated CC systems, we compute the pseudoentropy defined as where T is the spectroscopic-like temperature and EM is the emission measure, computed in the IN ($r < 0.05 \times R{180}$) and OUT ($0.05 \times R{180} < r < 0.2 \times R{180}$) regions.
+Following Rasia et al. (2015), we define the CC systems as those that have a pseudo-entropy value lower than 0.55, whereas systems with $\sigma > 0.55$ are classified as NCC.
+This definition of CC clusters was originally introduced to compare the statistics of CCs in the simulated sample of Rasia et al. (2015) with the observational ratio found by Rossetti et al. (2011).
+We keep the same criterion here because it appropriately mimics that of the CHEERS sample for the following two reasons: